-Current Issue Volume 8 - Issue 1 - February 2017 Table of Contents - part 1 Introduction to Special Issue - Volume I (pp. 8-14), Eleni GRIVA and Angeliki DELIGIANNI
+Current Issue Volume 8 - Issue 1 - February 2017 / CLIL implementation in foreign language contexts: Exploring challenges and perspectives - Part I Introduction to Special Issue - Volume I (pp. 8-14), Eleni GRIVA and Angeliki DELIGIANNI

 This RPLT Special Issue aims to bring to ‘dialogue’ different perspectives on research issues related to Content and Language Integrated Learning (CLIL) as an educational challenge.
 It addresses issues in the area of CLIL both at a national, in Greece, and international level, anddeals with concerns, which are relevant to a range of stakeholders, namely educational policy makers, researchers, teachers, material developers.
 The contributors of this issue report and discuss challenges of CLIL application in diverse contexts, insights in various research undertakings, and issues related to the provision of education and training for CLIL teachers.
 It is important that understanding the perspectives and responding to the challenges of CLIL method offer potentially powerful new ways for successful and effective implementation at all educational levels.